What Is an Advance Directive?

 Key Components

-Appointment of a primary and alternate healthcare agent
+Appointment of primary and alternate healthcare agents with full contact data

-Instructions on pain relief, hospice, and comfort measures
+Instructions on pain relief, hospice, and comfort-care preferences

-Witness or notarization blocks that comply with state law
+Witness or notarization blocks meeting state Healthcare Decisions Act formalities

 Legal Requirements

-You can normally revoke an advance directive at any time by later writing, oral notice to providers, or destruction of the document.
+An advance directive may be revoked at any time by writing, by oral notice to a treating provider, or by physical destruction of the document under most state Healthcare Decisions Acts.

 Sample Advance Directive